sarapost-alt/Humidity-and-EC-sensors/README.md

 - Connect the soil moisture sensors and EC sensors to the analog input pins of the ESP32.

-- Power the EC sensors using the 3.3 V output and GND from the ESP32.
+- Power the EC sensors using the 3.3V output and GND from the ESP32.

 - Power the soil moisture sensors using the VCC output and GND from the ESP32.

-- Power the ESP32 either with a 5 V external power supply or via the USB connector.
+- Power the ESP32 either with a 5V external power supply or via the USB connector.

 ---